Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Counter-Propagating Waves

-As was done for the solitary wave initial condition, let us consider the case when the characteristic speeds in the equations are close, so we have $c - 1 = \O{\varepsilon}$.
+Firstly we consider the low-contrast case.
+Our earlier results would suggest that each peak in the cnoidal wave will evolve into a radiating solitary wave, whose tail will eventually interact with the preceding wave.
 We take the initial condition for co-propagating waves, given in \eqref{uwICCnoidalCo}, and the results are presented in Figure \ref{fig:CnoidalCo}.

-Once again we see a good agreement between the results.
 As the troughs of the cnoidal wave are long, we can see the generation of a co-propagating radiating tail forming behind the cnoidal wave peaks, which then begins to interact with the preceding peak.
-The peaks of the wave appear to survive this interaction and maintain their shape.
-There is a reduction in amplitude but this can be attributed to the generation of the radiating tail.
+The peaks of the wave appear to survive this interaction and maintain their shape, with a small reduction in amplitude that could be attributed to the generation of the radiating tail.
+The waves appear to form a larger wave structure across the domain.

-The interacting case was also explored, with no visible change to the radiating solitary waves, as was seen for the solitary wave initial condition in the previous section.
-These are excluded as the images appear qualitatively the same as the case of solitary wave initial conditions.